amosdudley/weblog/_posts/2019-07-31-Casting Glass from 3D Printed Molds.md

 *Source: <a href="https://www.instructables.com/lesson/Introduction-to-Mold-Making-Casting/">Instructables Tutorial</a> on moldmaking.*

-Most arbitrary 3D shapes are not designed no undercuts.
+Most arbitrary 3D shapes are not designed with no undercuts.
 However, **all** shapes can be turned into a 2.5D relief, by digitally “projecting” the shape onto a surface.
 We need to make a “depth map”, which is an image that encodes depth.
 Pure white will be the highest spot in the relief, pure black will be the lowest, with shades of grey all the heights in between.

 ![Relief-Flow](https://i.imgur.com/oV6q0Nw.png)
 *Left to right: Original model, Depth Map, and 3D printable relief.*